wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/mouse-keyboard/includes/1-introduction.md

 * How to automate mouse movement and clicks
 * How to select and locate a specific image or area on the screen with the mouse
 * How to emulate typing or key presses in a process
-* How to combine the above in a process that mimics the use of a mouse and keyboard by the user

 ## Prerequisites
 * Basic familiarity with WinAutomation